Ryan International Airlines Flight 590: Investigation

 The NTSB examined other accidents that were involved icing, such as Ozark Air Lines Flight 982, Air Florida Flight 90, and Continental Airlines Flight 1713.
 Following the Flight 1713 accident, McDonnell Douglas presented a paper warning about ice accumulation on DC-9s.
 The FAA had also disagreed with a safety recommendation from the Flight 1713 accident (labeled as A-88-134), which recommended DC-9-10 series aircraft be de-iced with strong glycol during icing conditions.

 Ryan International Airlines' DC-9s flight crew operations manual (FCOM) required the first officer to inspect the aircraft for ice after landing in icing conditions.
 However, according to ground witnesses, neither crew member left the aircraft while it was parked.
-The NTSB believed that this was because of the flight crew's previous experience with larger variants of the DC-9, which have leading edge devices and are less vulnerable to icing conditions, and possibility the fact that no other flight requested deicing before takeoff.
+The NTSB believed that this was because of the flight crew's previous experience with larger variants of the DC-9, which have leading edge devices and are less vulnerable to icing conditions, and possibly the fact that no other flight requested deicing before takeoff.
 The NTSB even considered fatigue as a reason the crew did not inspect the aircraft (as well as if it was a factor in the accident altogether), the crew had been on the same flight schedule on the same route for six days and captain Reay may have been experiencing a cold; the demanding schedules can hamper illness recovery and contribute to fatigue.
 Nevertheless, the NTSB had insufficient evidence and was unable to determine if fatigue did indeed play a role in the accident.

 The NTSB also noted that both Douglas and the FAA had been aware of previous DC-9 accidents in icing conditions, but had poor oversight.
 Ryan International Airlines was also unaware of these accidents when they purchased the DC-9s.